softwaresaved/ref_case_studies_investigation_2014/README.md

 1. LICENSE: The licence for the python scripts in this repo
 1. LICENSE_FOR_DATA: The licence for the data related to the case studies (imposed by the REF)
 1. ref_case_studies.py: the main script for conducting the analysis
-1. requirements.txt: used for easy import of the necessary libraries into the virtual environment [(see the guide)](http://docs.python-guide.org/en/latest/dev/virtualenvs/) data					venv organise_studies_by_funder.py outputs
+1. requirements.txt: used for easy import of the necessary libraries into the virtual environment (see the [guide](http://docs.python-guide.org/en/latest/dev/virtualenvs/))
+1. data: directory in which all original data is stored
+1. outputs: directory for storing all analysis outputs (charts and suchlike)
+1. organise_studies_by_funder.py: script for including funder details in analysis (see [below](#problem-number-1))
+1. organise_studies_by_discipline.py: script for including Research Subject Area details in analysis outputs